Summer Work

 - Warriors Don’t Cry, Melba Bealls

-Families will be contacted by their student's current math teacher before June 10, 2023 with information on which class your child will be in for the 2023-2024 school year.
-Please click on the link below for the course your child completed in the 2022-2023 school year:
+Families will be contacted by their student’s current math teacher before June 3, 2024, with specific information on which book to complete, as well as a direct link to purchase the book.
+If your child is not moving in level, you may also click on the link below for the course your child completed in the 2023-2024 school year:

-- Math 7 - Summer Solutions Math 7
+- Math 7 – Summer Solutions Pre-Algebra (PA)

-- Accelerated Math 7 (Pre-Algebra) - Summer Solutions Math 8
+- Accelerated Math 7 (Pre-Algebra) – Summer Solutions Standards-Based Mathematics 8

-- Honors Math 7 (Algebra 1 - Part 1) - Summer Solutions Algebra 1 Part A
+- Honors Math 7 (Algebra 1 – Part 1) – Summer Solutions Algebra I, Part A (AA)

-- Honors Math 7 (Algebra 1) - Summer Solutions Algebra 1 Part B
+- Honors Math 7 (Algebra 1) – Summer Solutions Algebra I, Part B (AB)